 Title: Co-founder and CEO

-Arum Kang is a female entrepreneur who came up with the idea for Coffee Meets Bagel while in business school at Harvard.
+Arum Kang is a female founder who came up with the idea for Coffee Meets Bagel while in business school at Harvard.
 With the help of her two sisters, Kang launched the successful online dating service in 2012.
 By addressing concerns over consent, privacy, safety, and presenting meaningful connections, Coffee Meets Bagel fulfills a need within the market.

 Kang and her sisters rose to infamy in 2015 for turning down Mark Cuban’s offer on Shark Tank to purchase the company for $30 million dollars.
 After the show, Kang received backlash for her decision but remained resilient.
 She wholeheartedly believed her company was worth more in terms of serving users and ultimately reaching the same level as Match.com.
 Thus far, these women in business have raised over $23.2 million dollars.
 Today, PitchBook values Kang’s company at $82 million dollars.